microsoft/qsharp-language/Approved/remove-new-array.md

 # Implementation

-The library functions `EmptyArray` and `ConstantArray` are already implemented.
 The `new Type[N]` syntax can be deprecated and removed with the next major version of Q#.

+The library functions `EmptyArray` and `ConstantArray` are already present in the `Microsoft.Quantum.Arrays` namespace of the standard library.
+Since the only built-in way to create an empty array was `new Type[0]`, `EmptyArray` must be intrinsic; however, this is already the case, so no additional work is needed.

+While `ConstantArray` can be written in pure Q# using array concatenation, this is not the most efficient implementation.
+`ConstantArray` should be converted into an intrinsic function that allocates the whole array before initializing the items with the given value.

 ## Timeline